-Our Board recommends you vote "FOR" the amendment to the Certificate of Incorporation to implement a majority voting standard for uncontested director elections to first take effect at the Annual Meeting of Stockholders in 2021 (Proposal 1), "FOR" the amendment to the Certificate of Incorporation to declassify the Board (Proposal 2), "FOR"
+Our Board recommends you vote "FOR" the amendment to the Certificate of Incorporation to implement a majority voting standard for uncontested director elections to first take effect at the Annual Meeting of Stockholders in 2021 (Proposal 1), "FOR" the amendment to the Certificate of Incorporation to declassify the Board (Proposal 2), "FOR" each of the nominees proposed by our Board for Class III director (Proposal 3), and "FOR" the advisory vote approving the compensation of our Named Executive Officers (Proposal 4).

-each of the nominees proposed by our Board for Class III director (Proposal 3), and "FOR" the advisory vote approving the compensation of our Named Executive Officers (Proposal 4).
+IN LIGHT OF THE PUBLIC HEALTH AND TRAVEL SAFETY CONCERNS RELATED TO THE ONGOING CORONAVIRUS (COVID-19) OUTBREAK AND AFTER CAREFUL CONSIDERATION, THE COMPANY HAS

-IN LIGHT OF THE PUBLIC HEALTH AND TRAVEL SAFETY CONCERNS RELATED TO THE ONGOING CORONAVIRUS (COVID-19) OUTBREAK AND AFTER CAREFUL CONSIDERATION, THE COMPANY HAS DETERMINED TO HOLD A VIRTUAL MEETING IN ORDER TO FACILITATE STOCKHOLDER ATTENDANCE AND PARTICIPATION BY ENABLING STOCKHOLDERS TO PARTICIPATE FROM ANY LOCATION AND AT NO COST.
-YOU WILL BE ABLE TO ATTEND THE MEETING ONLINE, VOTE YOUR SHARES ELECTRONICALLY AND SUBMIT QUESTIONS DURING THE MEETING BY VISITING [].
+DETERMINED TO HOLD A VIRTUAL MEETING IN ORDER TO FACILITATE STOCKHOLDER ATTENDANCE AND PARTICIPATION BY ENABLING STOCKHOLDERS TO PARTICIPATE FROM ANY LOCATION AND AT NO COST.
+YOU WILL BE ABLE TO ATTEND THE MEETING ONLINE, VOTE YOUR SHARES ELECTRONICALLY AND SUBMIT QUESTIONS DURING THE MEETING BY VISITING https://web.lumiagm.com/232370870.

 To participate in the virtual meeting, you will need the control number included on your proxy card or voting instruction form.
-The meeting webcast will begin promptly at 12:00PM (Eastern Time).
+The meeting webcast will begin promptly at 12:00 PM (Eastern Time).
 We encourage you to access the meeting prior to the start time.
-Online check- in will begin at 11:30AM (Eastern Time), and you should allow ample time for check-in procedures.
+Online check-in will begin at 11:30AM (Eastern Time), and you should allow ample time for check-in procedures.
 If you encounter any difficulties accessing the virtual meeting during the check-in or meeting time, please call the technical support number that will be posted on the Virtual Shareholder Meeting log-in page.

 If your shares are held in "street name" through a broker, bank or other nominee, in order to participate in the virtual Annual Meeting you must first obtain a legal proxy from your broker, bank or other nominee reflecting the number of shares of the Company's common stock you held as of the record date, your name and email address.
 You then must submit a request for registration to American Stock Transfer & Trust Company, LLC: (1) by email to proxy@astfinancial.com; (2) by facsimile to 718-765-8730 or (3) by email to American Stock Transfer & Trust Company, LLC, Attn: Proxy Tabulation Department, 6201 15th Avenue, Brooklyn, NY 11219.
-Requests for registration must be labeled as "Legal Proxy" and be received by American Stock Transfer & Trust Company, LLC no later than 5:00 p.m.
-(Eastern Time) on May 29, 2020.
-A list of our registered holders will be available to stockholders of record during the Annual Meeting at [ ].
+Requests for registration must be labeled as "Legal Proxy" and be received by American Stock Transfer & Trust Company, LLC no later than 5:00 PM (Eastern Time) on May 29, 2020.
+A list of our registered holders will be available to stockholders of record electronically during the Annual Meeting.
+If you would like to review the list, please email officeofthegeneralcounsel@CIRCOR.com.